mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

   * Logic
 * Concepts:
   * Tragedy Of The Publics
-  * Income & The Wealth Effect
   * The Hard Line Problems
 * Tool:
   * Lorenz Curve
     * Wealth Redistribution

+## Part 3.5: Income?
+  * Income & The Wealth Effect
+    * Income can come from capital, labor, or the CC
+  * Capital Vs. Labor Output
+    * Pre and Post industrial revolution

 ## Part 4: Money, Money, Money
 * Introduction: